ByteworksHomeLab/smitchell.github.io/_posts/2016-12-12-dcos-on-gcp.md

 # Create the DC/OS Bootstrap Machine
 The bootstrap machine is where [DC/OS](https://dcos.io/) install artifacts are configured, built, and distributed.
 The instructions for Google Cloud Platform rely on Ansible scripts from a [dcos-labs project on GitHub](https://github.com/dcos-labs/dcos-gce).
 At the time of this writing, the GCE set-up page in the DC/OS 1.8 Administrative guide was a little out of sync with the project README file, so I followed the [GitHub README](https://github.com/dcos-labs/dcos-gce/blob/master/README.md) file instead.
 Start from the Google Cloud Platform dashboard.
 Make sure the Google Cloud Platform project that you created for DC/OS is selected.
 Click the "hamburger" menu icon in the upper left corner of the page and then choose Compute Engine from the menu.
-You need an "n1-standard-1" instance running Centos 7 on a 10 GB disk.
+You need an "n1-standard-1" instance running Centos 7 with a 10 GB disk.
 Follow the README instructions carefully on how to configure this new VM instance.

-#Connecting to the DC/OS Bootstrap Instance
+# Connecting to the DC/OS Bootstrap Instance
 Once the DC/OS bootstrap instance starts, it will appear on the GCE VM Instance page with a green checkmark to the left of its name.
 To connect to the machine, either download the [Cloud SDK](https://cloud.google.com/sdk/) to your desktop computer or activate [Google Cloud Shell](https://cloud.google.com/shell/docs/starting-cloud-shell) from the >_  icon toward the right side of the page header.

 {% include image.html url="/img/post-assets/dcos-on-gcp/shell_icon.png" description="Shell Icon on GCP Page Header"%}